Trump appeals Maine ruling barring him from ballot under the Constitution’s insurrection clause

 A week after Colorado’s ruling, Bellows issued her own.
 Critics warned it was even more perilous because it could pave the way for partisan election officials to simply disqualify candidates they oppose.
 Bellows, a former head of Maine’s branch of the American Civil Liberties Union, has previously criticized Trump and his behavior on Jan.
 6.

-Bellows, who has said her personal views had nothing to do with her ruling, was the first top election official to move to bar Trump from the ballot.
-Many others, Democrats and Republicans, had told activists urging them to strike Trump from the ballot that they did not have that power.

-Section 3 is novel legal territory in the past century, barely used since the years after the Civil War, when it kept defeated Confederates from returning to their former government positions.
+The Constitution’s Section 3 has been barely used since the years after the Civil War, when it kept defeated Confederates from returning to their former government positions.
 The two-sentence clause says that anyone who swore an oath to “support” the Constitution and then engaged in insurrection cannot hold office unless a two-thirds vote of Congress allows it.

+Trump’s lawyers argue the provision isn’t intended to apply to the president, contending that the oath for the top office in the land isn’t to “support” the Constitution but instead to “preserve, protect and defend” it.
+They also argue that the presidency isn’t explicitly mentioned in the amendment, only any “officer of the United States” — a legal term they contend doesn’t apply to the president.

+Trump made the opposite argument defending against his prosecution for falsifying business records by the Manhattan District Attorney’s office, contending the case should move to federal court because the president is “an officer of the United States.”
+The prosecutors argued that language only applies to presidential appointees — Trump’s position in Maine.

 But it returned to use after Jan.
 6, 2021.
 In 2022, a judge used it to remove a rural New Mexico county commissioner from office after he was convicted of a misdemeanor for entering the U.S. Capitol on Jan.
 6. Liberal groups sued to block Republican Reps.
 Madison Cawthorn and Marjorie Taylor Greene from running for reelection because of their roles on that day.
 Cawthorn’s case became moot when he lost his primary in 2022, and a judge ruled to keep Greene on the ballot.